Cross: Mario Machado, From One Court To Another

 I was already thinking about law school, but obviously didn’t have a clue what it meant to be a lawyer.
 I thought that it just involved me getting a red Ferrari with a voluptuous blonde in the passenger seat (American dream, anyone?) right after getting my bar license.
 But for the time being at FSU, you would think that I was trying to play out the stuff inside Mötley Crüe’s The Dirt (which came out the year I went to FSU), minus the drugs.

 By then, I had not gotten the memo that I was not in a legendary rock band, but just a college student.
 I had the temerity of having a full size drum kit in my living room, at a place where everyone was in close quarters, but at the time I thought I would be crazy to NOT have a drum kit in my living room.
+I was even thinking of looking at drum wraps for sale so the looks would match my style, or maybe the amount of noise I was making.
 The police were called to my place on a very regular basis for noise complaints, and to this day I don’t know how the hell I didn’t end up detained, tased, beaten, or arrested.
 I was not very welcoming when they would show up at my door.
 Today I still have a lot of fun, but I don’t even go past the speed limit when driving, because nothing good can come out of having the police looking into your affairs.

 Q. In 2005, you traded in a life of teaching tennis, playing drums and hanging on the beach for Rutgers School of Law (in Camden, New Jersey, of all places).
 Your classmates, and even your crim law professors, thought you were [ableist slur] to give up that kind of lifestyle for the misery of law school.
 What made you decide that law was a better idea than tennis pro?
 Was it crim law from the start, or did something happen to put it on your radar?
 And why, why Jersey?
 Did you look at Miami and say to yourself, “this just isn’t squalid enough?”